 What I learned: Sitting around the quilt each week is kind of like coming together at Thanksgiving!
 We usually don't share food, but we share about everything else.
 I might have to decorate my own quilt square and write, "I'm thankful I get to gather around and share with my quilt peeps every week!"

-I have added am Assisted Living Center to my stops.
-I played it safe with a tree theme, assuming everyone has some kind of tree memory.
+I have added an assisted living center to my quilt stops.
+I wanted a safe and relateable theme.
+I figured everyone has some kind of tree memory.

 First Stop, The Community Center

-While a few worked on labeling leaves on their own family trees, I heard stories about parents and grandchildren.
+Today, a few worked on labeling leaves on their own family trees.
+I began to hear stories about parents and grandchildren.
 Others used charcoal and pastels, and debated over "the very best kind of tree."
 Most in this group named a fruit tree as their favorite!